suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 informative:
   I-D.ietf-suit-information-model:
   RFC9019:
-  RFC9334:

 --- abstract
-This specification describes extensions to the SUIT manifest format defined in {{I-D.ietf-suit-manifest}}.
+This specification describes extensions to the SUIT manifest format.
 These extensions allow an update author, update distributor or device operator to more precisely control the distribution and installation of updates to devices.
 These extensions also provide a mechanism to inform a management system of